-This information is about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home or if whole year groups are not in school due to extreme weather etc.
+This information is about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home.

 The remote curriculum: what is taught to students at home

 A student's first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.